PROSTATE SURGERY

 What is single port robotic prostatectomy?

-Single port robotic prostatectomy is a minimally invasive surgical procedure that uses the latest robotic-assisted technology to treat prostate cancer.
-Unlike traditional multiport robotic surgery, the single-port approach allows all robotic instruments and an assistant port to be inserted through a single small incision below the belly button.
-This technique provides safer surgical precision, especially after previous abdominal surgery, and promotes faster recovery.
+A single port robotic prostatectomy is a minimally invasive surgical procedure that uses the latest robotic-assisted technology to treat prostate cancer.
+Unlike traditional multiport robotic surgery, the da Vinci SP robot allows all robotic instruments and the assistant port to be inserted through a single small incision below the belly button.
+This technique, sometimes called a single port radical prostatectomy, offers safer surgical precision (particularly for patients who have had prior abdominal surgery) while also promoting faster recovery.

 Benefits of single port prostatectomy